h-munakata/Lighthouse-Wrapper-for-Audio-Moment-Retrieval/clotho-moment_generetor/README.md

-## Clotho-Moment Generetor
+# Clotho-Moment Generetor
-# What is this?
+## What is this?
-This repository provides the procedure to generate Clotho-Moments from Clotho and Walking Tours.
+These scripts provide the procedure to generate Clotho-Moments from Clotho and Walking Tours.
 - Clotho: [https://zenodo.org/records/4783391](https://zenodo.org/records/4783391)
 - Walking Tour: [https://shashankvkt.github.io/dora](https://shashankvkt.github.io/dora)

-# How to generate Clotho-Moments?
+## How to generate Clotho-Moments?
 1. Install the required packages:
     ```bash
     pip install -r ../requirements.txt